 • Apply the product sparingly in the area of highest foot traffic.

 • Apply the product away from the base of the building.

 • Assist the melting process by shoveling and removing snow and slush, especially away from the building.

 • In the spring, wash down sidewalks, building bases, and areas near vegetation to help disperse the residue of the product.

 There are four primary deicing salts for ice and snow removal:

 1. Sodium chloride also known as rock salt, is the most common deicing salt.
 Rock salt releases the highest amount of chloride when it dissolves.
 Chloride can damage concrete and metal.
 It also can pollute streams, rivers and lakes.
 It should be avoided.

 2. Calcium chloride is another de-icing salt.
 It comes in the form of rounded white pellets.
 It can cause skin irritation if your hands are moist when handling it.
 Concentrations of calcium chloride can chemically attack concrete.

 3. Potassium chloride is not a skin irritant and does not harm vegetation.
 It only melts ice when the air temperature is above 15 F. but when combined with other chemicals it can melt ice at lower temperatures.
 It is a good choice.

 4. Magnesium chloride is the newest deicing salt.
 It continues to melt snow and ice until the temperature reaches -13 F. The salt releases 40% less chloride into the environment that either rock salt or calcium chloride.
-It is far less damaging to concrete and plants.
-It is the best choice.

 Avoid the use of fertilizers sometimes sold as de-icers and traction agents.
 Those that contain nitrate and ammonium sulfate can rapidly disintegrate concrete.